patfiaux/RELICS/README.md

 | chr12 | CD69_promoter | 9913429 | 9913449 | 504 | 412 | 2185 | 238 | 580 | 445 | 103 | 570 | 49 | 342 |

 ## Quickstart with example data in `RELICS_tutorial`

+Create a directory for the output files.
+In this case we recommend creating a folder in the tutorial file: `CD69_tutorial_output`

-We recommed you navigate to the `RELICS_tutorial` folder.
+After that, navigate to the `RELICS_tutorial` folder.
 In an interactive R session:
 ```r
 setwd('path/to/RELICS/RELICS_tutorial/')
 ```